 NCUA Consumer Resources

 NCUA facilitates the learning process through MyCreditUnion.gov, a consumer website where parents, educators, and youth will discover information on a variety of personal finance subjects.
-Popular topics include, ensuring privacy of personal information, avoiding frauds and scams, protecting one’s identity, and obtaining credit reports.
+This website educates and empowers credit union members to help ensure their financial security.

-MyCreditUnion.gov also features Pocket Cents, a financial literacy resource that provides customized personal finance articles, engaging charts and graphics, financial tips and videos for youth, teens, tweens, young adults, parents, educators, seniors, and military service members.
+MyCreditUnion.gov also features Pocket Cents, a financial literacy resource that provides customized personal finance articles, engaging charts and graphics, financial tips and videos for youth, teens, tweens, young adults, parents, educators, seniors, and military service members who are members of credit unions.
 Pocket Cents also includes an interactive personal finance game called “Hit the Road,” that teaches young people the value of saving and budgeting.

 NCUA encourages parents, educators, and financial institutions to help youth understand personal finance by teaching financial literacy.
 Financial education is a lifelong process, from teaching young people prudent savings habits, to helping adults plan for retirement.
-MyCreditUnion.gov and Pocket Cents provide consumers with the information needed to make smarter financial decisions for a solid financial future.
+MyCreditUnion.gov and Pocket Cents provide credit union members with the information needed to make smarter financial decisions for a solid financial future.

 In addition to MyCreditUnion.gov and Pocket Cents, NCUA participates in a variety of financial literacy initiatives.
 NCUA is a member of the Financial Literacy and Education Commission, which is committed to helping young people understand financial basics.
 NCUA partners with the Federal Deposit Insurance Corporation and the U.S. Department of Education in a Youth Financial Education Collaboration Agreement, aimed at helping students and families save for college and encouraging the development of smart money habits.
 NCUA is also a national partner of the Jump$tart Coalition.

 1775 Duke Street